 I might not be able to follow through on my ideas or keep myself motivated because I’m held back by it not being convenient and not already being a master at doing it.
-I know that for me, I don’t like to be seen trying, due to my childhood, it has to seem as if I’m naturally good at it or even perfect.
+For me; I don’t like to be seen trying.
+Because of my childhood, it has to seem as if I’m naturally good at it or even perfect.
 Because of that, getting started on a new challenge can be hard.
-I’ve largely given up even before I’ve started.
+I’d largely given up even before I started.

 It’s possible that my goal or the thing I want to do isn’t something I really want.
 I have lots of inspired ideas, but the truth is I don’t know what I want to do with my life or what I want from life.
 If I don’t know these things, then how can I make myself motivated to enact the ideas I come up with?

 My self-esteem.
-One of the many things my childhood took away from me and I’ve never gotten back, is having even a remotely good level of self-esteem.
-If you’re stuck thinking you’re not good enough or that you’re useless, thanks to negative self-talk, then you’re not going to be as motivated as you could be to pursue your ideas and tackle your goals.
+One of the many things my childhood took away from me and I’ve never got back is having even a remotely good level of self-esteem.
+If you’re stuck thinking that you’re not good enough or that you’re useless, thanks to negative self-talk, then you won’t be as motivated as you could be to pursue your ideas and tackle your goals.

-Being stalled by assuming I’ll fail at what I’m trying to do, so what’s the point in starting in the first place.
+Being stalled by assuming I’ll fail at what I’m trying to do, so what’s the point of starting in the first place?
 The key to this is probably having low self-esteem, but also by the fact that I’ve struggled with nihilistic depression since I was eight years old.
-Plus, if you don’t have the skillset to make your ideas happen, then that can put you off trying.
+Plus, if you don’t have the skill set to make your ideas happen, then that can put you off trying.
 Thus, stalling yourself before you’ve even begun.

 I’ve had a lot of ideas over the years, like creating an app, becoming a politician, becoming a magistrate, starting a business, etc. However, I rarely follow through on them, rarely because I lack the skill set to do so.